franqulator/cuefinger/README.md

 Console Application via Network (TCP).

 In a recording studio this gives the studio musician the possibility to access the cue mix via a linux or windows tablet.
-Multiple connections from different divices at the same time are possible.
+Multiple connections from different devices at the same time are possible.
 E.g using an UA Apollo interface with 4 cue busses together with 4 tablet-pcs makes it possible for 4 musicians to each control their individual cue mix.

-I use cuefinger my studio since a few years now.
+I use cuefinger in my studio since a few years now.
 Until now I couldn't find the time to publish it for others to use, but better late than never.
 Cuefinger runs in my studio on 3 low budget HP Stream 7 tablets with Linux Mint and I also use an old win10 tablet (32bit).
 They remotely control my cascaded Apollo Silver and Apollo 16 black.
 I also tested it with Apollo Solo.
 There is no Android-/iOS Version since I have no experience in writing for these platforms.

 I hope you find this software useful, feel free to contact me or check out my music.